 With a growing public platform, Yousafzai continued to speak out about her right, and the right of all women, to an education.
 Her activism resulted in a nomination for the International Children's Peace Prize in 2011.
 That same year, she was awarded Pakistan's National Youth Peace Prize.

-When she was 14, Malala and her family learned that the Taliban had issued a death threat against her.
+Malala and her family learned that the Taliban had issued a death threat against her because of her activism.
 Though Malala was frightened for the safety of her father—an anti-Taliban activist—she and her family initially felt that the fundamentalist group would not actually harm a child.

-On October 9, 2012, on her way home from school, a man boarded the bus Malala was riding in and demanded to know which girl was Malala.
+On October 9, 2012, when 15-year-old Malala was riding a bus with friends on their way home from school, a masked gunman boarded the bus and demanded to know which girl was Malala.
 When her friends looked toward Malala, her location was given away.
 The gunman fired at her, hitting Malala in the left side of her head; the bullet then traveled down her neck.
 Two other girls were also injured in the attack.

 The shooting left Malala in critical condition, so she was flown to a military hospital in Peshawar.
 A portion of her skull was removed to treat her swelling brain.
 To receive further care, she was transferred to Birmingham, England.